CancerRegistryOfNorway/NORDCAN/nordcan_participant_instructions/README.txt

 all records (e.g. grade may not be available for all participants).
 For other datasets you should collect all columns as requested.

+### What is tested

+We test everything except estimating survival this time.
+You should prepare the life table dataset anyway, because inspecting the different datasets is part of our software and worth testing in itself.

 ### What to expect

 In this beta test we mainly want to see how far we can get with the current